wdufrin/Agentspace_Manager/README.md

 -   **Manage Agents**: List, create, update, delete, enable/disable, and chat with agents.
 -   **Manage Authorizations**: List, create, update, and delete OAuth client authorizations.
 -   **Manage Reasoning Engines**: List engines, view agent dependencies, and delete unused engines.
+-   **Agent Builder**: A powerful UI to construct and configure ADK-based agents from scratch.
+It automatically generates the necessary Python code (`main.py`), environment (`.env`), and dependency (`requirements.txt`) files.
+Features include:
+    -   A tool builder for easily adding Vertex AI Search tools.
+    -   Options to download the complete agent code as a `.zip` file.
+    -   An integrated uploader to stage agent files (`main.py`, `.env`, `requirements.txt`, and a user-provided `agent.pkl`) directly to a GCS bucket.
+    -   A deployment wizard to deploy the staged agent to a new or existing Reasoning Engine.
 -   **Explore Data Stores**: List data stores within a collection, view their details, and inspect individual documents and their content.
 -   **Model Armor Log Viewer**: Fetch and inspect safety policy violation logs from Cloud Logging, showing the verdict, reason, triggered filter, and source assistant for each event.
 -   **Comprehensive Backup & Restore**: Backup and restore agents, assistants, data stores, authorizations, and entire Discovery Engine configurations.